paulomiguelJS/paulomiguelJS/README.md

-- 🔭 I'm currently learning SASS, JAVASCRIPT and REACT.
+- 🔭 I'm currently learning JAVASCRIPT and REACT.

 - 👨‍💻 My main goal is become a front-end developer.